maluta/maluta.github.com/_posts/2010-08-14-Building-GCC-[46]-on-MacOSX.markdown

 <p style="text-align: justify;">The objective here is describe a didactic way to build GNU GCC on MacOSX.
-In order to compile GCC you need three libraries: GMP, MPFR and MPC.To organize I usually create folders for each purpose.
+In order to compile GCC you need three libraries: GMP, MPFR and MPC.
+To organize I usually create folders for each purpose.
 In this case, three, respectively: <em>source</em>, <em>build</em> and <em>install</em>.
 [It's not a rule].
-My original enviroment is MacOSX 10.6.4 andgcc version 4.2.1 (Apple Inc. build 5659).
+My original enviroment is MacOSX 10.6.4 and gcc version 4.2.1 (Apple Inc. build 5659).
 All files will be on GCC folder, the description below shows:</p>
 <p style="padding-left: 30px;">$ mkdir ~/Projects/GCC # <em>compiler + libs</em>
-$ mkdir ~/Projects/GCC/libs #<em>gmp, mpfr and mp</em>c
+$ mkdir ~/Projects/GCC/libs # <em>gmp, mpfr and mp</em>c
 $ mkdir ~/Projects/GCC/libs/files <em># downloaded files</em>
 $ mkdir ~/Projects/GCC/libs/install <em># store libs objects and include</em></p>
 <strong>Step #1 - Download</strong>